chairleague/hots-rules/README.md

 Each league consists of many divisions.
 Chair League divisions vary in competitiveness.
 When signing up for a season, divisions will be ordered by most competitive to least competitive.
 Choose a division not based on indivudual skill, but by skill as a team.
 Currently, there is no way to change divisions mid-season.

+All divisions are open to anyone.
+However, there is a restriction on Division 3. **If you have ever been ranked Masters or higher during any Hero or Team League season, you are not allowed to compete in Division 3.**

 ### Standings

 Division standings are ordered by points.
 Teams earn points only in their weekly division match.
 Wins will reward +3 points while losses will not reward any points.